danim7/inode_count_modifier/README.md

 # Introduction

 This tool provides a way to change the bytes/inode ratio of an existing ext4 filesystem, thus increasing or decreasing the inode count.
 Previously, this parameter was chosen at filesystem creation time and could not be modified afterwards.
+Now it is possible to trade inodes for free space, and vice versa.

 It is largely based on the source code of "resize2fs" from e2fsprogs v1.47.2.